mxcl/mash/README.md

 Ensure a command is available.
 If a system command is found it is used, otherwise the command is run via `pkgx`.
 Optionally can output `env`-style.

+> [!NOTE]
+> We are macOS Xcode Command Line Tools aware, so if the CLI tools are
+> installed and you ask for eg. `git` or `python`, we will use the Xcode CLT
+> version, but if they are not we know not to execute `/usr/bin/git` since it
+> isn’t going to work.

 ### Usage

 ```sh